JGCRI/hector-SA-2par/README.md

 Hector sensitivity analysis for n combined parameter sets, the objective of this project is to investigate the economic impacts of uncertainty of in the carbon cycle.
 This read me provides a general overview of the project  repository, for more details about the projects please refer to the wiki.

+The input directory and output files have to be downloaded from https://osf.io/cg9kj/, they are stored on osf instead of github because due to size limitations.

 Contents
 * `analysis`: the code for the different analyses (paper and presenations and so on)
 * `code` : project code